Take the first step

 We build on your introductory coursework on finance, accounting, and strategy in a way that links these core business concepts both to each other, and to the broad idea of analytical (data-driven) decision making.

 This course covers the current conditions and outlook in global corporate and sovereign credit markets and the development and applications of prediction models of corporate distress and reorganization.
-Professor Altman will review the incredible evolution of his Z-Score models over the last 50 years and its applications in financial and managerial markets.
+Professor Acharya will review the incredible evolution of the Z-Score models over the last 50 years and its applications in financial and managerial markets.

 We analyze firms and countries from both macro-financial and firm-level perspectives, assessing the impact of the recent financial crisis and recovery on yields and returns in risky debt markets, and how to understand risk and return tradeoffs.
-With respect to sovereign debt markets, we will explore Professor Altman’s new and unique model for assessing sovereign default risk and the survival of the Euro.
+With respect to sovereign debt markets, we will explore models for assessing sovereign default risk and the survival of the Euro.
 Finally, we examine the evolution and current status of credit risk models and applications for predicting corporate distress, using techniques pioneered by the instructor and others.

 This course covers digital currencies, blockchains, and related topics in the Fintech area, perhaps the most significant innovation in the financial world since the advent of double-entry bookkeeping centuries ago.